Art meets science with Julie Ryder

 The aforementioned work came from a residency at the National Australian Museum in Canberra.

 “Once my kids had grown up and left home and I had formally moved on from teaching I was able to apply for residencies.
 Over eight or ten years I have managed to get to a lot of countries, with a plan in mind of why I want to go for a certain residency.
-I do the research, I know what I want to get out of it and most importantly what I want to give back to the community.”
+I do the research; I know what I want to get out of it and most importantly, what I want to give back to the community.”

-In 2016, Julie was focused on female botanical collectors.
+In 2016, Julie focused on female botanical collectors.
 Chance led Julie to meet the curator of the National Museum of Australia and the application to be an artist in residence.

 Art + science = discovery

-Julie’s unique blend of experience in the art and science world have positioned her to make wonderful discoveries and to connect the past with the present.
+Julie’s unique blend of experience in the art and science world has positioned her to make wonderful discoveries and to connect the past with the present.
 Despite this, she has experienced her own struggles as an artist.